ci-plugins/document/services/codecc/README.md

 **Quality red line (planned to open to the public in 2022) :**

-It is deeply integrated with the Blue Shield pipeline.
+It is deeply integrated with the BKCI pipeline.
 Through the quality red line service, the inspection results of CodeCC can be used in the pipeline to control the processes such as MR/PR, retesting and deployment of the code base, so that the output of the pipeline at each stage can meet the quality standards.

 **Self-service launch of tools (planned to open to the public in the second half of 2022) :**